Grüner Veltliner: Austria's White Wine Pride

 Geography and Climate

-- Wachau (approximately 1,400 hectares under vine): steep south-facing terraces on granite, gneiss, and primary rock soils, producing racy, age-worthy wines; a UNESCO World Heritage Site since 2000
+- Wachau (approximately 1,300 hectares under vine): steep south-facing terraces on gneiss, granite, and primary rock soils, producing racy, age-worthy wines; a UNESCO World Heritage Site since 2000

-- Weinviertel: Austria's largest wine region, home to more than half of all Austrian Grüner Veltliner, producing approachable, peppery styles on loess and clay soils, often at high yields
+- Weinviertel: Austria's largest wine region, home to more than half of all Austrian Grüner Veltliner plantings, producing approachable, peppery styles on loess and clay soils, often at higher yields

 - Kamptal and Kremstal: loess and primary rock soils producing medium to full-bodied wines with stone fruit, herbal notes, and notable mineral depth

-- Vienna: urban vineyards with diverse soils, with much Grüner Veltliner consumed young in the city's traditional Heuriger wine taverns
+- Vienna: urban vineyards with diverse soils, with Grüner Veltliner widely consumed young in the city's traditional Heuriger wine taverns

 Wine Styles and Winemaking

 Grüner Veltliner is highly versatile in style, ranging from light, crisp, and herbaceous entry-level wines intended for early drinking to rich, concentrated, and age-worthy Smaragd-level expressions that develop complexity over a decade or more.
-The vast majority of quality Grüner Veltliner is fermented dry, with most producers favouring stainless steel tanks or old, large neutral wooden casks of 500 litres or more to preserve the variety's characteristic white pepper, citrus, and mineral notes without adding oak flavour.
-The white pepper aroma, driven by the compound rotundone, is one of Grüner Veltliner's most distinctive features, though it can be less pronounced in very warm vintages.
+The vast majority of quality Grüner Veltliner is fermented dry, with most producers favouring stainless steel tanks or old, large neutral wooden casks to preserve the variety's characteristic white pepper, citrus, and mineral notes without adding oak flavour.
+Jancis Robinson has noted that wines are generally fermented in stainless steel and aged either in tanks or very old, large casks, though there have been experiments with barrique aging.
+The white pepper aroma, linked to the compound rotundone, is one of Grüner Veltliner's most distinctive features, though its intensity varies by site and vintage.
 In the Weinviertel, the grape can achieve very high yields and produces simple, refreshing wines; at the other end of the spectrum, producers in the Wachau, Kremstal, and Kamptal restrict yields and harvest late to produce wines capable of rivalling the world's finest whites.

 - Stainless steel or neutral large-cask fermented: fresh, white pepper-driven, herbaceous, and mineral; best enjoyed within two to five years of vintage